Omegapoint/microservice-workshop/workshop/instructions/03_provisioning/README.md

 ##Provisioning with Rancher
 It's time to ship your application to the cloud.

-Go to the url: http://[RANCHER_IP]:8080 to get to Rancher.
+Go to the url: http://[MASTER_IP]:8080 to get to Rancher.
 Let's have a quick look around.

-###Infrastructure
+####Infrastructure
 Under the infrastructure tab you will find all components setting up the infrastructure of the provisioning.
 Under hosts you can see all the servers available for deployment of applications.

-###Stacks
+####Stacks
 Under the stacks tab you will find information about stacks (groups) of applications.
 For example, under infra-services are all the services running that you previously communicated with in your application.

 ###Let's deploy
-Go to `Stacks -> All` and press `Add Stack`.
-Fill in a proper name and description of your stack.
+1. Go to `Stacks -> All` and press `Add Stack`.
+2. Fill in a proper name and description of your stack.
 This name should indicate which kind of application you are running.
 Application with similar purpose should preferably end up in the same stack.
+Our stack will only contain one application.

-Click Create.
+Click `Create`.

-Now let's add your service to the stack.
-Fill in the following:
+3. Now let's add your service to the stack.
+Click `Add service` Fill in the following:
 * Scale: Choose on how many machines your application should run.
-Pick a reasonable number.
+Pick one for now.
 * Name: <artifactId> (Replace with the artifactId used in your pom)
-    * Description: Description of your application
+* Description: Description of your application.
+Can contain whitespace.
 * Select image: 172.31.12.100:5000/<artifactId> (Replace with the artifactId used in your pom).
 The ip indicates to rancher where the registry is located.
-    * Port map: [APPLICATION_PORT] -> [APPLICATION_POR]> (Replace with the port where your application is running)
+* Port map: [APPLICATION_PORT] -> [APPLICATION_PORT]> (Replace with the port where your application is running) Click Create.

-Click Create.

-Your application is now being deployed to the cluster.
+4. Your application is now being deployed to the cluster.
 Click on the application name to get more information.
 Have a look around.
 Try to find the logs of your java application from here.
+The service is deployed when the status has changed to `Active`

-You can also find the public ip of any of the machines running your application to access it.
+5. You can also find the public ip of any of the machines running your application to access it.
+It should be listed under `Ports`
 Ask the teacher if you need support.

 ##Upgrading your application
-Make some changes to your application.
+1. Make some simple changes to your application.
 Maybe add an endpoint that talks to one of your colleagues applications.

-Build and upload a new docker image as done previously.
+2. Build and upload a new docker image as done previously (maven command).

-Go back to your stack in Rancher and click the three dots to the far right of your application.
+3. Go back to your stack in Rancher.

+4. Click the three dots to the far right of your service/application.
 Choose upgrade.

-Click Create.
+5. Dont change any values.
+Click Upgrade.

 Your application will now be upgraded with your new docker image.
-Verify that your changes are working.
+Verify that your changes are working. **Please note** that the upgrade might take some additional time after being classified as Upgraded.
+This is due to the fact that Spring Boot requires some additional time to start.

+6. In the Rancher UI, press the dots again.
+Select `Finish upgrade`